Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Vinted is a selling app and website.
 Download the app/visit the website, make a profile, list your items for sale and wait for the sales to trickle in.
 You list your item for your price, then the buyer pays for postage and insurance.
-Best of all there are no Vinted selling fees in the UK!
+There are no Vinted selling fees in the UK!

-You sell your item, print the postage off at home, attach it to your parcel and take it to the post office, local Hermes drop off or whichever other postage method you use.
-That’s it.
+You sell your item, print the postage at home, attach it to your parcel and take it to the post office, local Evri drop off or whichever other postage method you use.

 Wait for the item to be delivered, once the tracking has confirmed the item has been received/delivered, and two more days have passed to allow buyers to raise a claim for any damages/not as described items, then the price paid for your listing is transferred to your Vinted balance.
 Simple as that!

 Vinted allows buyers to find smaller, lower priced goods and build bundles.
-Buyers can pay for buyer protection.
-Vinted also allows sellers to sell items safe in the knowledge that the fees will be received.
-It’s a bit of a win, win in my opinion!
+Buyers pay for buyer protection.
+Vinted allows sellers to sell items safe in the knowledge that the fees will be received.

 How much does Vinted take?
 Is selling on Vinted really free?
 How does Vinted make money?